PDXChinese/pdxchinese.github.io/_pages/communityfund.md

 By the end of each school year, one scholarship will be awarded to a student of any age in the Chinese community.
 The recipient will receive $500.
 The selection will be made by the Advisory Committee and Victoria’s parents.

-### 2017 Recipients
+### 2017 Recipient

 Dustin Leung, 7th Grade Student at Stoller Elementary School

 # How to Donate

 Thank you for your generosity.
 Your contribution to OCC is tax-deductible under IRC Section 170.
 Please make sure to answer a few questions in the google doc so that we know how to contact you and how to publish your donation here.
+Donation to PAC with your Oregon tax credit, please make sure to put 'PAC Donation' in the memo field.

 [https://goo.gl/forms/lwHNjW3kvOuoRamq2](https://goo.gl/forms/lwHNjW3kvOuoRamq2)